-The key is to select the appropriate Reservation Type from the drop-down on the New Reservation dialog -- once a type is selected that's assigned to a schedule, the dialog will convert to a period-based dialog, adding "Period" fields next to the dates and changing the mini-rack to show periods (and only sites that are set up for that schedule).
+The key is to select the appropriate Reservation Type from the drop-down on the New Reservation dialog -once a type is selected that's assigned to a schedule, the dialog will convert to a period-based dialog, adding "Period" fields next to the dates and changing the mini-rack to show periods (and only sites that are set up for that schedule).

 It's likely that many of your scheduled-period reservations will be for the same customer that also has a daily site rented.
 In this case, you probably want to link them together and combine their billing.
 To do this, you want to locate their main reservation first, and go to Reservation Details.
 Then use the "Add Sub" button to add a Sub-member reservation.
-Now select the sites, periods, etc. as usual (more than one if needed).
+Now select the sites, periods, etc. as usual.
+(For a detailed example, see the previous sections "Linked and Group Reservations" and "Creating Linked Reservations".)
 When you're done making the reservation and go to Transactions, you can use Auto-Calculate or Select Rates to add the charges for the new reservations.